luosw07/luosw07.github.io/_pages/resources.md

 ⏬ Click to download the **[CHINESE VERSION](https://academic.luosw.com.cn/files/ep.pdf)** of the research paper in PDF.

 ⏬ Click to download the **[PRESENTATION SLIDES](https://academic.luosw.com.cn/files/er.pdf)** of the report in PDF.

+## "Science & Society" Freshman Seminar

+We constructed an experiment to discover the relationship between attention and the working memory.
+Additionally, we also attempted to discover the method by which we remember colours in working memory.

+⏬ Click to download the **[CHINESE VERSION](https://academic.luosw.com.cn/files/ssfs.pdf)** of the research paper in PDF.

+⏬ Click to download the **[PRESENTATION SLIDES](https://academic.luosw.com.cn/files/1.pdf)** of the report in PDF.

 # ⏰ Course Examinations of Previous Years